North Woolwich railway station: North London line

-The route became an extension of the North London Line (NLL) in 1979.
+The route became an extension of the North London line (NLL) in 1979.
 In 1979, the original station building and a platform were closed, being replaced by a minimalist entrance and passenger shelter on the south side.
 From the 1980s onward, only one track of the double track line was used through the Connaught Tunnel under the Royal Docks and on to North Woolwich.

 In 1985 the line from North Woolwich was electrified on the third rail system under British Rail, with the service running round inner north London to (a route part-third rail and part-overhead wire).
 Prior to closure, the typical service frequency Monday to Saturday was every 30 minutes during the daytime, increasing to every 20 minutes in the evening and every 30 minutes all day Sunday.

 Class 313 waiting to depart a few days before the station closed.

-For a period of about 18 months, from May 1994 until October 1995, the line from North Woolwich to Stratford (Low Level) closed temporarily during the Jubilee Line extension which involved reconstruction on the platforms at West Ham and Canning Town stations.
+For a period of about 18 months, from May 1994 until October 1995, the line from North Woolwich to Stratford (Low Level) closed temporarily during the Jubilee Line Extension (JLE) which involved reconstruction on the platforms at West Ham and Canning Town stations.
 A replacement bus was in place during this time.
 In 1998, the original station building was Grade II-listed.

 From 1984 until 2008 the original station buildings and one disused platform served as the North Woolwich Old Station Museum, dedicated to the history of the Great Eastern Railway.
-The building was then owned by the Passmore Edwards Museum Trust and run by the London Borough of Newham - on its closure most of the collection was dispersed and the building passed to the Trust's successor, the River Lea Tidal Mill Trust.
+The building was then owned by the Passmore Edwards Museum Trust and run by the London Borough of Newham.
+On its closure most of the collection was dispersed and the building passed to the Trust's successor, the River Lea Tidal Mill Trust.